-3.1.
-Charter of CSR Activities
+3.1 Charter of CSR Activities

-The Company notes the important developments in the field of CSR policy making in India and recognises the initiative taken by the Ministry of Corporate Affairs in identifying a list of activities eligible for being considered as CSR activities.
-Given the thorough listing of the activities, the Company hereby adopts the same list as its broad charter of activities in India as listed in the Schedule VII under Section 135 of the Companies Act 135 (Annexure 1) read with the definition of "Corporate Social Responsibility" defined under Section 2 (d) of the Companies (Corporate Social responsibility Policy) Amendment Rules, 2021.
+DB notes the important developments in the field of CSR policy making in India and recognises the initiative taken by the Ministry of Corporate Affairs in identifying a list of activities eligible for being considered as CSR activities.
+Given the thorough listing of the activities, Deutsche Bank hereby adopts the same list as its broad charter of activities in India as listed in the Schedule VII under Section 135 of the Companies Act 135 (Annexure 1) read with the definition of "Corporate Social Responsibility" defined under Section 2 (d) of the Companies (Corporate Social responsibility Policy) Amendment Rules, 2021.

-3.2.
-Focus Areas
+3.2 Focus Areas

-The Company's primary focus will be in the areas of Education, Healthcare and Social & Environmental Sustainability in order to create impact and achieve results.
-However, this will not preclude the Company from supporting any CSR activity falling within the scope of Schedule VII of Section 135 of the Companies Act, 2013 if the activity is approved in line with the process stipulated in this policy.
+In India, the Branch will primary focus in the areas of Education, Healthcare and Social & Environmental Sustainability in order to create impact and achieve results.
+However, this will not preclude DB from supporting any CSR activity falling within the scope of Schedule VII of Section 135 of the Companies Act, 2013 if the activity is approved in line with the process stipulated in this Policy.

-3.2.1.
-Education / Born to Be
+3.2.1 Education

-The Company will work directly or with partners towards enabling underprivileged children and youth overcome poverty through education and to reach their full potential, by boosting their aspirations, improving their skill set and by making vocational training and job placements available to them.
-The Company will work across the education continuum - primary, secondary and tertiary levels leading up to employability.
-The Company will also work directly or with partners to provide life skills to children, youth and adults thereby boosting their confidence and improving their employability.
+DB will work directly or with partners towards enabling underprivileged children and youth overcome poverty through education and to reach their full potential, by boosting their aspirations, improving their skill set and by making vocational training and job placements available to them.
+DB will work across the education continuum - primary, secondary and tertiary levels leading up to employability.
+DB will also work directly or with partners to provide life skills to children, youth and adults thereby boosting their confidence and improving their employability.

-3.2.2.
-Healthcare
+3.2.2 Healthcare

-The Company will work directly or with partners towards providing end-to-end access to affordable and quality healthcare to children, youth and adults from socially and economically backward background.
+DB will work directly or with partners towards providing end-to-end access to affordable and quality healthcare to children, youth and adults from socially and economically backward background.
 This includes preventive & early screening of diseases, curative & operative healthcare for fatal diseases as well as capacity building for hospitals & institutions.

-3.2.3.
-Social & Environment Sustainability
+3.3.3 Social and Environment Sustainability

-The Company will work directly or with partners to develop sustainable ideas that drive social and environmental change for increasing the country's forest and water reserves and usage of renewable energy
+DB will work directly or with partners to develop sustainable ideas that drive social and environmental change for increasing the country's forest and water reserves and usage of renewable energy

 - I. Community Conservancy: promote community conservancy as a win-win solution for reducing man-animal conflict and increasing forest cover - II.
 Financial models: introduce new financing ideas in sustainability - III.
 Renewable Energy: promote usage of environmental friendly alternate energy - IV.
 Cleaner India: partner with partners on creating cleaner & greener cities & forests - v.
-Water conservation: with a focus on making clean drinking water accessible and water for agriculture in drought hit areas.
+Water conservation: with a focus on clean drinking water and water for agriculture in drought hit areas

-3.2.4.
-Disaster Relief
+3.3.4 Disaster Relief

-The Company will also make funds available directly or through implementing partners to support natural disaster relief efforts as may be required in the country from time to time.
+DB will also make funds available directly or through implementing partners to support natural disaster relief efforts as may be required in the country from time to time.

-Preference will be given to local area(s), where the Company and/or other Deutsche Bank Group entities operate, after giving due consideration to the scope for CSR related activities in the said area(s).
+Preference will be given to local area(s), where DB /or other Deutsche Bank Group entities operate, after giving due consideration to the scope for CSR related activities in the said area(s).